makrai/notes/jastrebski17-eval-embed-data-efficiency.md

 * algebraic interpretation of word embeddings (Arora+ 2016)
   * decompose word embedding space into a set of concepts
-  * (so each word vector can be well approximated by a sum of few concepts) 9 .
+  * (so each word vector can be well approximated by a sum of few concepts) 9
-  * can be obtained using standard methods like k-SVD.
+  * can be obtained using standard methods like k-SVD
   * Theoretically, tasks should test for existence of such concepts

 # 4 Conclusion